TinkerCliffs - ARC’s Flagship Cluster

 Partitions

-Users submit jobs to partitions of the cluster depending on the type of resources (CPUs or GPUs) needed.
+Users submit jobs to partitions of the cluster depending on the type of resources needed (for example, CPUs or GPUs).
 Features are optional restrictions users can indicate in their job submission to restrict the execution of their job to nodes meeting specific requirements.
 If users do not specify the amount of memory requested for a job, the parameter DefMemPerCPU will automatically determine the amount of memory for the job based on the number of CPU cores requested.
 If the users do not specify the number of CPU cores on a GPU job, the parameter DepCpuPerGPU will automatically determine the number of CPU cores based on the number of GPUs requested.
 Jobs will be billed against the user’s allocation accounting for the utilization of number of CPU cores, memory, and GPU time.
 Consult the Slurm configuration to understand how to specify the parameters for your job.

 Partition